dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/05-hidden-cost-of-caching.md

 ### What is a stale cache?

-A **stale cache** returns outdated data after the underlying source has changed.
-It’s a silent failure mode.
+A **stale cache** returns outdated data even after the source has changed.
+It’s a silent failure that misleads users and systems.

 Common causes:

-- **race conditions**: a write completes after a read pulls from the cache
+- **Race conditions**:
+  A GET request reads from the cache right before a PUT updates it.

-- **delayed expiration**: time-based invalidation misses fast updates
+- **Delayed expiration**:
+  A record was updated, but the cache still holds the old value because its TTL hasn’t expired.

-- **distributed lag**: not all nodes get the update simultaneously
+- **Distributed lag**:
+  One cache node got the update, but another one didn’t — and it serves the old data.

 ### Why it matters

-Stale data isn’t just a UX issue.
-It’s a logic bomb:
+It's not just what users see, stale data misleads everything that depends on it:

-- Decisions based on wrong values
+- Business logic runs on old values
-- Reports with ghost records
+- Dashboards show records that no longer exist
-- Users distrusting the system
+- Users lose trust when updates don't stick

 Most systems tolerate a bit of staleness.
-But if you want to **see** it, you need stress.
+But if you want to **see** it happen, you need pressure.

 ## How to detect stale caches